pivotal/docs-tap/cli-plugins/apps/how-to-guides.hbs.md

 To pass the certificate through flags, specify:

-- `--registry-ca-cert`, the path of the self-signed certificate needed for the custom or private registry.
+- `--registry-ca-cert`: This is the path of the self-signed certificate needed for the custom or private registry.
 This is also populated with a default value through the environment variable `TANZU_APPS_REGISTRY_CA_CERT`.
-- `--registry-password` use when the registry requires credentials to push.
+- `--registry-password`: Use this when the registry requires credentials to push.
 The value of this flag can also be specified through `TANZU_APPS_REGISTRY_PASSWORD`.
-- `--registry-username` used with `--registry-password` to set the registry credentials.
+- `--registry-username`: Use with `--registry-password` to set the registry credentials.
 It can also be provided as the environment variable `TANZU_APPS_REGISTRY_USERNAME`.
-- `--registry-token`, set when the registry authentication is done through a token.
+- `--registry-token`: Set when the registry authentication is done through a token.
 The value of this flag can also be taken from `TANZU_APPS_REGISTRY_TOKEN` environment variable.

 For example: